NIO: Hit The Brakes (NYSE:NIO)

 The biggest bear case for NIO is the extreme run-up in valuation in such a short period of time with very little actual data to back things up.
 In less than half a year, the stock has bounced from less than $1.20 to over $15.
 Just to put that into perspective, that is an over $15 billion market cap or nearly 2/3 the size of auto giant Ford (NYSE:F).
 If NIO stays at its current pace, it will deliver just over $20,000 vehicles on the year compared again to Ford which delivers around 6 million vehicles a year.
 Now based upon those numbers as well as earnings, the value of the stock is not coming from current sales, but from future forecasted growth.
 The problem with future forecasts is that many investors are looking at names like Tesla and NIO to rule the market when in reality other automakers are beginning to bring in e-vehicle options that will likely compete very well.
 Ford, GM (NYSE:GM), BMW (OTCPK:BMWYY), and Volkswagen (OTCPK:VWAGY) all plan to release a line of electric vehicles within the next year, and Ford has even gone a step further bringing over the air updates similarly to Tesla in its new F-150 model.

 Because of these factors, I personally see the current fair value for NIO stock closer to the $6-9 range, similar to Wall Street analysts (Figure 2).
-This would be an around $8 billion market cap which would line up much more nicely in vehicle deliveries to where Tesla currently sits.
-(Tesla ~90,000 quarterly vehicles delivered; NIO ~3,000 quarterly vehicles delivered; (3,000/90,000) * Tesla market cap ~$250 billion = ~$8.33 billion NIO market cap).
+This would be an around $9 billion market cap which would line up much more nicely in vehicle deliveries to where Tesla currently sits.
+(Tesla ~390,000 annual vehicles delivered; NIO ~14,000 annual vehicles delivered; (14,000/390,000) * Tesla market cap ~$250 billion = ~$9 billion NIO market cap).
 This does not include differences in operating margins or the potential overvaluation in Tesla stock as well.

 (Figure 2) My ratings/recommendations on NIO stock are as shown